c-blake/cligen/README.md

 while `./cmd help` prints a comprehensive message, and `./cmd SUBCMD --help` or `./cmd help SUBCMD` print a message for just `SUBCMD` (e.g. `foo`|`bar`).

-Like long option keys or enum value names, subcommand names can also be any unambiguous prefix and are kebab-insensitive.
+Like long option keys or enum value names, subcommand names can also be ***any unambiguous prefix and are case-kebab-insensitive***.
 So, `./cmd f-o -m1` would also work above.

 ---

-Rather than dispatching to a proc and exiting, you can also initialize the fields of an object/tuple from the command-line with `initFromCL` which has the same keyword parameters as the most salient features of `dispatch`:
+Rather than dispatching to a proc and exiting, you can also initialize the
+***fields of an object/tuple*** from the command-line with `initFromCL` which has the same keyword parameters as the most salient features of `dispatch`:
 ```nim
 type App* = object
   srcFile*: string